How to manage your creative budget

 While creating a budget for a client photoshoot can seem daunting, it helps to break things down into manageable parts.
 In this article, we’ll get you started with the basics, providing plenty of photography business tips along the way.

-Please note: These photography tips will apply to freelance creatives, mostly those collaborating with commercial or clients.
+Please note: These photography tips will apply to freelance creatives, mostly those collaborating with commercial or editorial clients.
 While they offer a point of departure, your approach to money management might change depending on your niche or genre.

 Consider all your costs

-Your budget should include your costs, and those might include everything from travel expenses to gear to rentals.
+Your budget should include your costs, and those might include everything from travel expenses to gear to studio rentals.
 Consider any additional team members you might need, including stylists, assistants, and models, and any props, wardrobe items, or set pieces that will play a role in your shoot.
 Bear in mind that assistant fees will vary depending on the shoot, with, for example, advertising jobs paying more than an editorial shoot.
 Whether you’re outsourcing post-production or doing it yourself, that’s another cost to include.
-It can help to time yourself to see how it generally takes you to edit and retouch a shoot, as it might up more of your workday than you’d expect.
+It can help to time yourself to see how long it generally takes you to edit and retouch a shoot, as it might eat up more of your workday than you’d expect.

-The 500px team also recommends looking at costs like craft services/ and drinks for your team, commercial permits for your location, studio insurance, and producer fees in the case of bigger shoots.
-If you’re with an agency, you might not have to worry about some of these, but you want to get a good idea of what you’re responsible for on the of the shoot.
+The 500px team also recommends looking at costs like craft services/food and drinks for your team, commercial permits for your location, studio insurance, and producer fees in the case of bigger shoots.
+If you’re with an agency, you might not have to worry about some of these, but you want to get a good idea of what you’re responsible for on the day of the shoot.
 Additionally, if you have pre-production meetings or spend time location scouting, that’s another cost to consider.
 Anything you’re doing yourself, from casting to retouching, should be factored into your expenses.

 A quick note on gear: if you’re renting studio equipment, that’s something else to include in your budget.
 Even if you already have your own gear, you can charge for it: it’s common practice for commercial photographers to “rent” their high-end gear to the client for the duration of the shoot.